scala/scala/spec/08-pattern-matching.md

 in expressions.
 If it occurs in a pattern, a interpolated string literal of either of the forms
 ```
-id "text0{ pat1 }text1 … { patn }textn"
+id"text0{ pat1 }text1 … { patn }textn"
-id """text0{ pat1 }text1 … { patn }textn"""
+id"""text0{ pat1 }text1 … { patn }textn"""
 ```
 is equivalent to:
 ```
 StringContext("""text0""", …, """textn""").id(pat1, …, patn)
 ```
-You could define your own StringContext to shadow the default one that's in the scala package.
+You could define your own `StringContext` to shadow the default one that's in the `scala` package.

-This expansion is well-typed if the member id evaluates to an extractor object.
-If the extractor object has apply as well as unapply or unapplySeq methods, processed strings can be used as either expressions or patterns.
+This expansion is well-typed if the member `id` evaluates to an extractor object.
+If the extractor object has `apply` as well as `unapply` or `unapplySeq` methods, processed strings can be used as either expressions or patterns.

 Taking XML as an example